Take Action at the Cancer Center

 The University of Illinois Cancer Center, along with partners UI Health and Wellness House, is committed to providing excellent cancer care to all patients from diagnosis through treatment.
 Because each patient is unique, we offer a variety of support services to provide personalized and quality care.

 Wellness House at Mile Square

-UI Cancer Center has partnered with Wellness House to provide programs and classes to help meet the emotional, physical, and spiritual needs of cancer patients and their families.
+University of Illinois Cancer Center has partnered with Wellness House to provide programs and classes to help meet the emotional, physical, and spiritual needs of cancer patients and their families.

 - Information & Education: Helpful information while dealing with cancer, from updates on the latest treatments and help with insurance, to learning how to manage side effects

 - Exercise & Nutrition: Classes for maintaining an active and healthy lifestyle, including nutrition, exercise sessions, and activities that help calm the body and mind

 - Stress Management: Classes and groups that help to lessen the stress caused by cancer, including meditation and self-expression through art and music

 - Child & Family Programs: Family programs help children and families learn about cancer and how to express their feelings in a safe and welcoming place

 - Support Groups & Counseling: Weekly and monthly groups that offer a chance to share stories and experiences with others affected by cancer